Jaketh444/union_shop/README.md

 ## Usage

 - Browse the homepage for featured products.
-- Use the navigation bar to access the About page and product details.
+- Use the navigation bar to access the About page and collections.
 - The layout adapts for mobile and desktop screens.

 ---